ogabrielluiz/suvi-trainer/Readme.md

 ## Acknowledgments

-* Guidance from Dan Seaton and Jon Darnell
+* Guidance from Dan Seaton, Jon Darnel, and Vicki Hsu